Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Anisotropy of Ultra-High Energy Cosmic Rays

-The results of the plots show that the CR anisotropy is strongly dependent on both energy and magnetic field.
-At high energies and less strength of the magnetic field, the anisotropy is very high, with a level of about 0.9 to 1.12 depending on the cosmological model considered.
-This means that CRs of high energies in a low magnetic field region are much more likely to come from a particular direction than CRs of low energies in a region of the high magnetic field.
-In contrast, at high energies and higher strength of magnetic field, the anisotropy is very low, with a level of about 0.03 to 0.48 depending on the considered model.
-This means that CRs at high energies with the effect of stronger magnetic fields are much more isotropic, or evenly distributed in all directions.
-These results of the plots can be explained from the process of diffusion of CRs in the galactic magnetic field.
+The results of the plots show that the CRs' anisotropy is strongly dependent on both energy and magnetic field.
+At high energies and less strength of the magnetic field, the anisotropy is very high, with a level of about $0.02$ to $1.4$ depending on the cosmological model as well as the source distance considered.
+This means that CRs of high energies in a low magnetic field region are much more likely to come from a particular direction than CRs of low energies in a region of a high magnetic field.
+In contrast, at high energies and higher strength of the magnetic field, the anisotropy is quite low, with a level of about $0.03$ to $0.48$ depending on the considered model and the source distance.
+This means that CRs even at high energies with the effect of stronger magnetic fields are much more isotropic, or evenly distributed in all directions.
+These results of the plots can be explained from the process of diffusion of CRs in the galactic or extragalactic magnetic field.
 As mentioned already, it is obvious that at low energies, CRs are more easily scattered by the magnetic field, which reduces their anisotropy.
+But other factors such as source distance and strength of magnetic field also have effects on their anisotropy simultaneously.
 At high energies, CRs are not easily scattered by the magnetic field, which allows them to travel in straighter lines and maintain their anisotropy.
 However, a much stronger magnetic field can scatter even UHECRs sufficiently to have isotropic distribution as indicated by the plots.
-We also draw the contour plots for different source distances.
+We also draw the contour plots for different source distances in Fig.~\ref{fig1}.
 It is seen that as the distance from the sources increases, the anisotropy of CRs decreases.
 As a whole, the $\Lambda$CDM model shows the least anisotropies among others, while the $f(R)$ power-law model shows much higher values of anisotropy.
 The Starobinsky model shows the anisotropy values within the $\Lambda$CDM model and the power-law model.
 Thus the $f(R)$ gravity models give the anisotropy values that are in a wider range than that of the $\Lambda$CDM model.